Description

 Applying this definition to our asset in some examples:

-• The maximum reduction from previous high over 5 years of DoorDash is days, which is smaller, thus worse compared to the benchmark SPY (-24.5 days) in the same period.
+• Looking at the maximum reduction from previous high of days in the last 5 years of DoorDash, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-24.5 days)

 MaxDuration: